sopranopillow/sopranopillow/README.md

 ### Interests

-My main intersts are:
+My main interests are:

 * React: Since it's part of my daily work and has been a big area I've invested time in.
-I'm particulary interested in Server Side Rendering, React Server Components, and performance.
+I'm particularly interested in Server Side Rendering, React Server Components, and performance.
 * Game dev: I've done a few projects with GameMaker, Unity, and Monogame.
 * ML + DL: I've done projects with ML and DL in the past, so this is always an interesting area to work on.
 * Anything: I'm always open to work on something new!